 Updates are presented and reviewed where audit reveals a potential fraud risk or system vulnerability for the Counter Fraud Team to assess.
 The key focus has been retained with fraud awareness and the improvement of early involvement of the Counter Fraud officers through partnership working as main priorities.
+In order to fully assess risks associated with Contract Management and Due Diligence, a greater emphasis and focus on collaborative working will be required throughout 2024/25.

-The application of recommendations identified at the conclusion of each Counter Fraud investigation is also considered essential in reducing the opportunities for loss through fraud; to this end, a greater emphasis will be placed on the monitoring and progression of Counter Fraud Recommendations during 2022/23.
+The application of recommendations identified at the conclusion of each Counter Fraud investigation is also considered essential in reducing the opportunities for loss through fraud; to this end, a greater emphasis will be placed on the monitoring and progression of Counter Fraud Recommendations during 2024/25, including the monitoring of Risk Themes and actions undertaken by directorates to address any weaknesses.
+This will be facilitated by way of continuing with the new Counter Fraud Risk processes implemented in 2023/24.

 Greater communication between the LCFS and external organisations has continued to result in improved levels of intelligence, in accordance with Data Protection and legal sharing provisions, including greater collaboration between the Police and NHS Wales Shared Services Partnership (NWSSP) functions, such as Post Payment Verification (PPV).
+There has been an increase in partnership working between Dyfed Powys police and the LCFS, which has resulted in two arrests and one search of premises.
+This will continue into 2024/25, with a planned review of the existing Memorandum of Understanding.